Aakankshy/Exon/setting/mith'lon/blionn/theq/ace.md

 Beside his relatively silly naming conventions and lighthearted demeanor, he contributes vast amounts of knowledge and ingenuity to the community.

-One of his greatest achievements was a paper he wrote at age 17.
-It proposed a revolutionary model for an insulative casing for Bramble Cores<!--TODO-->.
-Using a mixture of gold, lead, and a number of other metals, this model projected the energy efficiency for Bramble Core technologies to increase dramatically.
+One of his greatest achievements was a research paper he wrote at age 17.
+It proposed a revolutionary model that allowed darkly-tinted [Bramble Cores]({{ site.baseurl }}/setting/mith'lon/coretryss/feratos/crystal/caverns/bramble-cores.md) (which he called <strong>Null Cores</strong>) to be used for technomagical tinkering.
+He named the process <srtong>Null Infusion</strong>.

+It was his discovery that enabled many artificers around the world to use Null Cores as a latent source of [Nix's Potentia]({{ site.baseurl }}/setting/mith'lon/nix.md).
+It was his discovery that birthed Technomagic<!--TODO--> as a whole.

 This paper spread his name far and wide and 'Ace' came to be known by many other, powerful individuals across the continent and beyond.
 Over time, Creel reached out to a number of these individuals (to varying degrees of success).